swup/docs/docs/options/options.md

 Swup is built around the [History API](https://developer.mozilla.org/en-US/docs/Web/API/History), but sometimes some other tools manipulating the browser history can be used as well.

-For this reason, swup places a `source` property into every history `state` object it creates, so it can be identified later (swup also modifies the current history record on start, to include the `source: swup` property as well).
+For this reason, Swup places a `source` property into every history `state` object it creates, so it can be identified later (Swup also modifies the current history record on start, to include the `source: swup` property as well).
-On `popState` events, swup only handles the records that were created by swup.
+On `popState` events, Swup only handles the records that were created by Swup.

 This behavior can be modified by the callback `skipPopStateHandling`, which should return a `boolean` (`false`: handle the `popState` event, `true`: do nothing).
 The callback receives one argument - the `popState` event.